 After the war, several high-profile American officials and military officers – including Generals MacArthur and Dwight Eisenhower – came to the same conclusion.
 Eisenhower said that “it wasn’t necessary to hit them with that awful thing,” adding that he “hated to see our country be the first to use such a weapon.”
 Major General Curtis LeMay said that “The atomic bomb had nothing to do with the end of the war,” claiming that it “would have been over in two weeks” without them.
 Admiral Chester Nimitz concurred, flatly stating that “The Atomic bomb did not win the war with Japan,” rather it “merely hastened a process already reaching an inevitable conclusion…” Chief of Staff Leahy agreed, writing that “this barbarous weapon at Hiroshima and Nagasaki was of no material assistance in our war with Japan.
 The Japanese were already defeated…because of the effective sea blockade and the successful bombing with conventional weapons.”
 General Albert Wedemeyer wrote that an invasion of Japan “was not necessary”and that the United States “could have maintained a tight blockade around the islands ad infinitum.”

-Two journalists supported these conclusions.
+Journalists in both countries supported these conclusions.
 Harry F. Kern, the managing editor of Newsweek who had conducted an investigation of the bombs, wrote in a letter to Hanson Baldwin that

 it is fair to say that the principal effect of the atom bomb on the Japanese surrender was to provide [Prime Minister] Suzuki with the immediate excuse for setting in motion the chain of events which resulted in the surrender. …I don’t think we can say that it acted as anything more than a catalyst in advancing the plans of Suzuki and his supporters.